What is API (Application Programming Interface) Mode and how does it work?

 Configure the radios with the following parameters:

-To compose the data packet, use the ''''Assemble Packet'''' option found within the Terminal tab of the X-CTU test and configuration software.
+To compose the data packet, click on the "+" button found within the Terminal tab of the X-CTU test and configuration software.

 Launch a second X-CTU screen.
 Verify you have selected the COM port Radio 2 is on, and click on the Terminal tab.